hanton/pyTracer/README.txt

    python pyRayTracer                            - to render a default 640*320 with 4 pixel samples picture or python pyRayTracer width height pixel_samples - to render a width*height with num_samples pixel samples picture

+Use PyPy! it’s 80x faster:
+   pypy pyRayTracer                            - to render a default 640*320 with 4 pixel samples picture or pypy pyRayTracer width height pixel_samples - to render a width*height with num_samples pixel samples picture

+Profile:
+to Screen
+python -m cProfile -s time pyRayTracer <args>

+or to File:
+python -m cProfile -o output.file pyRayTracer <args>

 ===========
 Reference: